RyanJKS/crypto-tracker-app/README.md

 - REST API (Finhub and Alpha Vantage) - Click <a href="https://www.coingecko.com/en/api/documentation" target="_blank"
                 rel="noreferrer"> here</a> for CoinGecko Documentation
+- ExpressJs
+- Cors
+- Axios
 - React Icons
 - Material UI Icons
 - React ChartJs 2
 - Vercel (Deployment)

+### Functionalities

+- Users can easily search for cryptocurrencies using the search bar.
+- Users can add multiple cryptocurrencies to their personalized watchlist.
+- Users should select their preferred time variation (e.g., hourly, daily) for charting the price action.
+- Users will have the option to view real-time price charts in either a line chart or a candlestick chart format.
+- Users will have their chosen cryptocurrencies securely stored on local storage for persistent watchlist access.
+- Users will enjoy a fully responsive and visually appealing interface for seamless navigation and engagement.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>